benoleary/LesHouchesParserClasses_CPP/README.txt

  and README.LHPC_CPP.txt which describes the package (copied as README.txt).
  The files of BOLlib are also included, and are described in BOLlib/README.BOLlib.txt.
- The makefile creates four executables in LHPC/bin/:
+ The makefile creates five executables in LHPC/bin/:
+ LhcoParserExample.exe, a demonstration of the LHCO parser;
+ LhefParserExample.exe, a demonstration of the LHEF parser;
+ LhpcSlhaValuePlotter.exe, a program that uses gnuplot to plot values from
+                           blocks in an SLHA file;
- LhcoParserExample.exe, a demonstration of the LHCO parser LhefParserExample.exe, a demonstration of the LHEF parser LhpcSpectrumPlotter.exe, a program that uses gnuplot to plot a mass spectrum
+ LhpcSpectrumPlotter.exe, a program that uses gnuplot to plot a mass spectrum
+                          from an SLHA file (obsoleted by
+                          LhpcSlhaValuePlotter.exe);
-                          from an SLHA file SlhaParserExample.exe, a demonstration of the SLHA parser.
+ SlhaParserExample.exe, a demonstration of the SLHA parser.